Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

     }
     ```

-1. With these steps, Team A's admin user is now able to manage their team.
+1. Team A's admin user is now able to manage their team.
 To
 validate that, let's try to list RBAC users in Team B using Team A's admin
 user token: